 Section 3.
 Changes in Key Features, Terms and Conditions.
-ICREs shall notify financial consumers, in writing, whether in printed or electronic form, of any changes in the key features and terms of the financial products and services at least thirty (30) days prior to the implementation of such changes.
-The notifications shall include an explanation on the nature and extent of the change, the potential impact of said change on the financial consumer, and the approval of the Commission if applicable.
+ICREs, as applicable, shall notify financial consumers of any changes in the key features and terms of financial products and services previously approved by the Commission at least thirty (30) days prior to the implementation of such changes.
+The notifications shall include an explanation on the nature and extent of the change, the potential impact of said change on the financial consumer, and the approval of the Commission, if applicable.

 Section 4.
 Business and Contact Information.
-ICREs shall disclose in their respective financial product or service contract / policy / agreement / plan, website, promotional materials and social media platforms the following information, among others:
+ICREs shall disclose in their respective websites, promotional materials, and social media platforms the following information, among others:

-- Address and contact details of the ICRE's head office, branches and intermediary; - Contact and information of the ICRE's consumer assistance team, as well as information on its Consumer Assistance Management System (CAMS) as provided in Rule IV; - Statement that the ICRE is regulated by the Commission, as well as the address and contact details of the Commission's Head Office and its district offices; and - d.
+- a.
+Address and contact details of the ICRE's head office and branches.
+The name and contact details of the intermediary shall form part of the insurance contract; - b.
+Contact details and information of the ICRE's consumer assistance team, as well as information on its Consumer Assistance Management System (CAMS) as provided in Rule IV; - c.
+Statement that the ICRE is regulated by the Commission, as well as the address and contact details of the Commission's Head Office and its district offices; and - d.
 The jurisdiction in which the ICRE or intermediary is legally permitted to provide financial products or services.